 Lodging-Event Hotel

-RoboNation has contracted with two local hotels to provide a special rate for RoboSub teams.
-Teams are not required to book at the event hotel; however, both hotels have agreed to open their swimming pools overnight to our RoboSub teams for practice.
+RoboNation is working to contract with a local hotel to provide a special rate for RoboSub teams.
+Teams are not required to book at the event hotel.
+The selected hotels and booking links can be found here.